 At one point during his studies, the Irishman was working on around 25 Race events during the season and between 10 and 15 test events a year, including a World Series by Renault 3.5, Super league Formula and Formula Renault Eurocup 2.0.

 Austin graduated with a First Class Honours degree and secured full time employment before he left UCLan.
-Currently Austin works as a Senior Brake Development Test Engineer for Mercedes Formula 1.
+Currently Austin works as a Senior Performance and Simulation Engineer in the Vehicle Dynamics and Performance Group at Mercedes Formula 1.

 Originally not having any intentions of working in F1, Austin thanks some important advice he received from a co-worker whilst still on his course.
 His co-worker said: “the competition to get into professional motorsport is fierce as your competitors will come from all over the world and the teams have the luxury of a lot of high quality applicants wanting to work for them.
 Whether you want to work in Formula 1 or not, you do not want someone to make that decision for you on the basis that you didn’t try hard enough at university and so never make their short-list.”